Scholarships for RMA and APPA Training

 RMA supports the professional development of the employees of its member institutions.
 The professional development of personnel in the field of facilities (operations, maintenance, design, construction, etc.) is essential to ensure that the employee can continue to meet the challenges and take advantage of the opportunities available in providing facility services to the institution.
 RMA believes this professional development can be achieved through a wide variety of activities, two of which are the Academy and the Institute.

-RMA is currently committed to providing a scholarship for tuition to the Academy and four scholarships for tuition to the Institute.
+RMA is currently committed to providing approximately five scholarships for tuition to the Academy and ten scholarships for tuition to the Institute.
 The number and value of the scholarships to both the Academy and the Institute can be changed by a majority vote of the Board of Directors (the Board) of RMA.

 Guidelines for Selection of APPA Institute and Academy Scholarship Recipients